JoyeBright/DeepSentiPers/README.md

 ## DeepSentiPers: Novel Deep Learning Models Trained Over Proposed Augmented Persian Sentiment Corpus
 ## Sentiment Analysis in Persian Using Deep Neural Networks
 ## Binary and multiclass sentiment detection using deep neural architectures (BLSTM and CNN) on Persian augmented texts
-NB: DeepSentiPers is a modified version of our paper presented in the fifth conference of CL in Iran
+NB: DeepSentiPers is a modified version of our paper presented at the fifth computational linguistics conference in Iran.
 <br>
 [https://arxiv.org/pdf/2004.05328.pdf](https://arxiv.org/pdf/2004.05328.pdf)

-This paper focuses on how to extract opinions over each Persian sentence-level text.
+This study uses deep neural networks to extract opinions over each Persian sentence-level text.
 Deep learning models provided a new way to boost the quality of the output.
-However, these architectures need to feed on big annotated data as well as an accurate design.
-To best of our knowledge, we do not merely suffer from lack of well-annotated Persian sentiment corpus, but also a novel model to classify the Persian opinions in terms of both multiple and binary classification.
-So in this work, first we propose two novel deep learning architectures comprises of bidirectional LSTM and CNN.
-They are a part of a deep hierarchy designed precisely and also able to classify sentences in both cases.
-Second, we suggested three data augmentation techniques for the low-resources Persian sentiment corpus.
-Our comprehensive experiments on three baselines and two different neural word embedding methods show that our data augmentation methods and intended models successfully address the aims of the research.
+However, these architectures need to feed on big annotated data and be made from an accurate design.
+To the best of our knowledge, we do not merely suffer from a lack of well-annotated Persian sentiment corpus but also a novel model to classify Persian opinions for multiple and binary classification.
+Thus, our study first proposes two novel deep learning architectures comprised of bidirectional LSTM and CNN.
+These architectures are a part of a deep neural hierarchy designed precisely and can classify sentences for both tasks.
+Second, we suggest three data augmentation techniques for the low-resources Persian sentiment corpus.
+Our comprehensive experiments on three baselines and two different neural word embedding methods show that our data augmentation methods and intended models successfully address the research aims.

 ![DeepSentiPers](https://javad.pourmostafa.com/assets/images/DeepSentiPers.png)